Welcome to Elmswell History Group

 Please click this link to contact us.

-Unless otherwise stated, our meetings begin at 7.30pm at the Wesley Hall, School Road, Elmswell, IP30 9EE
+Unless otherwise stated, our meetings begin at 7.30pm and held at the Wesley Hall, School Road, Elmswell, IP30 9EE – where there is ample free on-site car parking.

-£12 Annual Subs due, plus £4 per attendance (or Visitors are always welcome at £6 per attendance).
+£12 Annual Subs due for payment, plus £4 per attendance = £16 at first attendance to become a Member (or Visitors are always welcome at £6 per attendance).

 Latest Updates